schibsted/jslt/functions.md

-# JSTL 2.0 functions
+# JSLT functions

-This page documents all the functions that are built in to JSTL 2.0.
+This page documents all the functions that are built in to JSLT.

 <!-- GENERAL ===============================================================-->